GavinJoyce/ember-computed-change-gate/README.md

 # ember-computed-change-gate

-Observers on Ember.js computed properties are fired regardless of the property value changes or not. `ember-computed-change-gate` only triggers observers when the result of a computed property changes.
+Observers on Ember.js computed properties are fired regardless of whether the property value changes or not. `ember-computed-change-gate` only triggers observers when the result of a computed property changes.

 Consider the following example: